Razgaleh/Polarimeter/README.md

 # Polarimeter

-Arduino Code for Laser Beam Polarity Measurement Using Optical Setup, Arduino Interface, and MATLAB Data Acquisition
+Laser Beam Polarity Measurement Using Optical Setup, Arduino Interface, and MATLAB Data Acquisition

+Here you can find the ardunio and matlab code